glenn20/zmk-sweep/README.md

 - Easy to use with mouse on right hand
 - Experimented with a lot of layouts for navigation keys
   - initially on right side but works better on left (I am a lefty)
-  - initially used arrow keys in *inverted-T* on SDFC keys
+  - initially used arrow keys in _inverted-T_ on SDFC keys
     - liked this, but its more flexible to have all arrows on same row
   - arrow keys on home row which provide logical pairs with top row keys
 - Right hand includes `DEL`, `DEL-WORD` and `BSPC-WORD`
+- Line movement keys on top right hand row: dedent, line-down, line-up, indent

 #### NUM layer